calini/grape/README.md

-# iterscraper
+# Grape

 [![Build Status](https://travis-ci.org/philipithomas/iterscraper.svg?branch=master)](https://travis-ci.org/philipithomas/iterscraper)

+A basic package used for scraping information from a website.
+The link can contain either an incrementing id or a token that can be passed from a file (more on that later).
-A basic package used for scraping information from a website where URLs contain an incrementing integer.
-Information is retrieved from HTML5 elements, and outputted as a CSV.
+Information is retrieved from HTML elements, and outputted as a CSV.

-Thanks [Francesc](https://github.com/campoy) for featuring this repo in episode #1 of [Just For Func](https://twitter.com/justforfunc).
+Thanks [Francesc](https://github.com/campoy) for featuring the original repo in episode #1 of [Just For Func](https://twitter.com/justforfunc).
 [Watch The Video](https://www.youtube.com/watch?list=PL64wiCrrxh4Jisi7OcCJIUpguV_f5jGnZ&v=eIWFnNz8mF4) or [Review Francesc's pull request](https://github.com/philipithomas/iterscraper/pull/1).

 ## Flags

-Flags are all optional, and are set with a single dash on the command line, e.g.
+The manatory flag is `-url`.

 ```
 iterscraper \